How to Set Up a Private Membership Association (PMA): Step-by-Step Guide

 While an attorney familiar with Private Membership Associations can provide valuable guidance, many successful PMAs are established without direct attorney involvement.
 The key is ensuring you have access to proper guidance and documentation that addresses the specific legal requirements for PMAs.

-At The Freedom People, we provide comprehensive resources, including document templates, step-by-step guidance, and implementation strategies for establishing PMAs.
+At The Freedom People, we provide resources, including document templates, step-by-step guidance, and implementation strategies for establishing PMAs.

 How are PMAs treated for tax purposes?

 The tax treatment of PMAs varies based on their specific structure and activities.
 Most PMAs are subject to taxation unless they secure specific tax-exempt status (like 501(c)).
-Income derived from providing goods or services is generally taxable, regardless of whether it is called a ‘membership fee’ or ‘donation.’, though this position requires careful implementation and documentation.
+Income derived from providing goods or services is generally taxable, regardless of whether it is called a ‘membership fee’ or ‘donation,’ though this position requires careful implementation and documentation.
 Some PMAs utilize specific tax designations such as 508(c)(1)(a) or unincorporated association status, while others operate through trust structures.

 Can the Freedom People help me set up a PMA?

 Yes, at The Freedom People, we provide Private Membership Association formation services, with over 460 businesses in our network.
-For a one-time fee of $2,500, we provide a complete setup including Articles of Association, bylaws, membership terms, 508(c)(1)(a) setup, and 18 supporting documents.The process takes 3–4 weeks from start to having your documents, EIN, and bank account in place.
-Schedule a free discovery call to determine if a PMA is right for your situation.
+For a one-time fee of $2,500, we provide a complete setup including Articles of Association, bylaws, membership terms, 508(c)(1)(a) setup, and 18 supporting documents.

 Related Articles